openNDS/openNDS/docs/source/config.rst

 Walled Garden Access For Preauthenticated Users
 ***********************************************

-You can allow preauthenticated users to access external services This is commonly referred to as a Walled Garden.
+You can allow preauthenticated users to access external services.
+This is commonly referred to as a Walled Garden.

 A Walled Garden can be configured either:
  * Manually; for known IP addresses